+§ 6112.
+Uniformity of interpretation.

-Section 1112.
-Uniformity of Interpretation.-This act shall be so construed as to effectuate its general purpose to make uniform the law of those states which enact it and, so far as practical, to make that law uniform with the law of the United States, especially as embodied in the Uniform Code of Military Justice, act of May 5, 1950.
+This part shall be so construed as to effectuate its general purpose to make uniform the law of those states which enact it and, so far as practical, to make that law uniform with the law of the United States, especially as embodied in the Uniform Code of Military Justice.